 Any student curriculum related problems is to be resolved using the procedure set forth in the current Student Handbook.
 At no time is the Chain of Command to be altered or individual offices by-passed.
 PTA Program chain of command is:

 - a.
-Classroom/campus: Student → Instructor → Program Director - b.
+Classroom/campus: Student → Instructor →Program Director→ Dean of Career Programs → Senior VP of ISA → College President - b.
 Clinic: Student →Clinical Instructor → CCCE → ACCE → Program Director

 B. PTA/OTA Office Area

 1. Copier/ Printer Use